An entry consists of an entry form, a single image, a caption for your image, and an entry fee.

 Entries will be judged on the basis of originality, technical excellence, composition, overall impact, artistic merit, and effectiveness in expressing the contest category.

-Winners will be displayed at the 2017 AOA National Fleece Conference in Sacramento, California, and online on the Contest website.
+Winners will be displayed at the Natural Fiber Extravaganza in Lebanon, Tennessee, and online on the Contest website.
 The winning entries will also be published in an issue of Alpacas Magazine.

 For additional questions contact AOA.